Japanese white-eye in Hawaii: Effects on Hawaiian plants

 Because many of the Hawaiian birds that have gone extinct acted as pollinators, there is a concern about the survival of certain plant species, such as the Hawaiian Lobelioideae.
-The Japanese white-eye has been pinned as a possible replacement pollinator.
+The warbling white-eye has been pinned as a possible replacement pollinator.
 Lobelioids that were pollinated by native birds that are now extinct may benefit from the presence of the white-eye, but more detailed studies are needed to determine the degree of pollen transfer affected by white-eyes.
 Also, this replacement could lead to differing levels of outcrossing compared to those resulting from visits by the native species of birds.
 Outcrossing is the introduction of unrelated genetic material into a breeding line.
 Therefore, white-eye pollination may prove to be beneficial, as outcrossing increases genetic diversity, thus reducing the probability of all individuals being subject to disease; increasing genetic diversity also reduces genetic abnormalities.
 Again, a more detailed study is needed to determine the potential benefits of white-eye pollination.

 A similar trend to that of Hawaii's was seen when the bird was introduced to the Bonin Islands of Japan; while native to the country, the white-eye was not originally present on these islands.
-As in Hawaii, the study conducted in the Bonin Islands suggests the Japanese white-eye may be taking over the actions of native birds in relation to plants present on the islands.
+As in Hawaii, the study conducted in the Bonin Islands suggests the warbling white-eye may be taking over the actions of native birds in relation to plants present on the islands.
 Unlike Hawaii (in which this action was pollination), the action taken over by the white-eye in the Bonin Islands is seed dispersal; this dispersal was previously carried out by native birds – whether still present or already extinct.
 The white-eye has not been cited as taking over seed dispersal in Hawaii because they rarely ingest the seeds of Hawaiian plants, such as the firetree.
 For this reason, they cannot disperse the seeds over great distances, making them poor seed dispersers.
 While the actions of the white-eye on the Hawaiian and Bonin Islands are indeed different, they are both significant, because islands themselves are particularly vulnerable to the drastic effects of introduced competitors, predators, and diseases when these communities have evolved in their absence.